-In 2003, Colorado State Parks, with the support of the citizens of Colorado, many communities, and stakeholders, initiated the Colorado Front Range Trail project (CFRT).
+In 2003, Colorado Parks and Wildlife, with the support of the citizens of Colorado, many communities, and stakeholders, initiated the Colorado Front Range Trail project (CFRT).

 The vision of this trail is to create a multi-purpose trail from Wyoming to New Mexico, along the Front Range of Colorado.
 The 876-mile trail will link diverse communities, scenic landscapes, cultural and historic points, parks, open space and other attractions.